 Duration of Program

 Meets F1 Visa Requirements

-Certificate course credits are transferable to the master’s degree in Homeland Security.
+Certificate course credits are transferable to the Master of Arts in Homeland Security.

 Credits transferrable toward MA in Homeland Security